How to become a DevOps Engineer in 2024

 William Imoh William Imoh

-This article provides in-depth knowledge on how to become a DevOps engineer, highlighting the mindset and technical skills(including DevOps tools) required to become one.
+This guide provides in-depth knowledge on how to become a DevOps engineer, highlighting the mindset of DevOps engineers and the technical skills(including DevOps tools) required to become one.
+It also guides you on how you can find DevOps engineer jobs.

 • Step 1: Learn a programming language